Euro Policy

 on public spending, the provision and quality of public

-services and the knock-on effect on jobs within the public
+services and the knock-on effect on jobs within the

-(which limits public expenditure deficit to 3% of GDP)
+criteria (which limits public expenditure deficit to

 Recent developments between the Chancellor

 and the European Commission illustrate our concerns.
-The

-European Commission has challenged the Chancellor's public
+The European Commission has challenged the Chancellor's

-Government effectively exceeds the public spending deficit
+mean the Government effectively exceeds the public spending

 Gordon Brown quite rightly has challenged